igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 ### Wrapping Up

 This article has covered the initial, critical portion of Phase 1 in the Insurance Hub migration
-journey: the "Lift" phase.
+journey: the "lift" phase.
 During this stage, my focus was squarely on migrating the entire legacy environment as-is from Docker Compose to production-like Kubernetes clusters.
 This involved diligently provisioning local and QA environments, deploying core infrastructure components, and establishing robust observability and operational foundations.
 This foundational work has yielded a stable platform that closely mirrors our target production environment, enabling thorough validation and troubleshooting without disrupting existing workflows.

-The upcoming "Shift" phase will build directly on this groundwork.
+The upcoming "shift" phase will build directly on this groundwork.
 It involves targeted code modifications to transition our Java services—such as updating them to use MinIO’s S3-compatible object storage instead of the legacy filesystem—and then containerizing and deploying those services within Kubernetes.
 Additionally, service discovery will migrate from Consul to Kubernetes-native DNS,